ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 You must provide values for the following parameters in the API and CLI commands:

 - `volume-clones-id`: (Required) The unique identifier of a volumes-clone request.
 The identifier can be the volumes-clone ID or the volumes-clone name.
 - `Force`: (Optional) Force the cancellation of a volumes-clone request.
-The cancel operation is allowed only if the status is set to `prepared` or `available`.
-When the status is set to `True`, the cancel operation is allowed when the status is set to `NOT completed`, `cancelling`, `cancelled`, or `failed`.
+The `cancel` operation is allowed only if the status is set to `prepared` or `available`.
+When the status is set to `True`, the `cancel` operation is allowed when the status is set to `NOT completed`, `cancelling`, `cancelled`, or `failed`.

 #### Restrictions and considerations
 {: del-vol-clone-res-con}

 If the volumes-clone request is not in one of the final statuses that is required for deletion, you can cancel the request, do any remaining cleanup, and transition the status to `Cancelled`.
-Once the volumes-clone request is in `Cancelled` status, the request can be deleted.
+If the volumes-clone request is in the `Cancelled` status, the request can be deleted.

 ### Getting the status for a volumes-clone request
 {: get-vol-clone-req}